 The National Army Musuem is a New Zealand museum that showcases our nation’s military history – telling the stories of Kiwi soldiers and exploring our participation in major conflicts worldwide.

-The museum is located on State Highway 1 in Waiouru and gets many visitors who travel through the Central Plateau.
+The museum is located on State Highway 1 in Waiouru and gets many visitors who travel through the Central Plateau. you can't miss it – just look for the big tanks.

 Air Force Museum of New Zealand